 - Patsy Trench, Nancy O’Neil’s daughter, for her assistance and encouragement.
 Her website is here.

-- Elizabeth White, daughter of Barbara Smith (Lamble), for her assistance and encouragement.
+- Libby White, daughter of Barbara Smith and Lloyd Lamble, for her assistance and encouragement.

 - Prue Heath, Archivist, SCEGGS Darlinghurst.